 BPA Guide: Everything you need to know about BPA and Packaging

-The EU has banned Bisphenol A (BPA), and the UK is currently in consultation to follow suit.
 So what is BPA?
 Which types of packaging are affected?
 And what do businesses need to know?
 In this guide, we take a closer look at the reasons behind the ban and explore what happens next.

 BPA is one of the most widely produced chemicals.
 It is used as a plasticiser, to add flexibility to plastics, as well as a monomer, or building block, to create polymers such as polycarbonate.
 This is why it can be found in such a wide range of products, from plastic packaging to resins, and from bottle tops to can linings.

-The EU's ban on BPA is focused on food packaging in particular.
+The ban on BPA is focused on food packaging in particular.
 This means that BPA can not be used for anything that comes into contact with food.
-This includes material, such as plastic used for single-use water bottles, as well as liners, laminations, adhesives or varnish that may come into contact with food.
+This includes materials, such as plastic used for single-use water bottles, as well as liners, laminations, adhesives or varnish that may come into contact with food.

 The main products affected by the BPA ban are: